 As software engineers we all make mistakes, whether in our software or our careers.
 Here are some examples of mistakes that I’ve made over the past 20 years:

-And these are just some of the mistakes that I have made.
+And these are just some of the mistakes that I’ve made.

 I learned an important lesson from each mistake, but this was an embarrassing, expensive, and painful way to learn.